yokawasa/yokawasa.github.io/_posts/2019-03-18-unofficial-tips-for-cka-and-ckad-exams.md

 ## Tips for the exams

 - Read and understand [the exam curriculum](https://github.com/cncf/curriculum) and their relevant pages on [kubernetes.io](https://kubernetes.io).
-You are allowed to look up the following pages
+You are allowed to look up the following sites during the exam
   - [kubernetes.io/docs](https://kubernetes.io/docs)
   - [kubernetes.io/blog/](https://kubernetes.io/blog/)
   - [github.com/kubernetes](https://github.com/kubernetes/)